What is a leave of absence?

 Do you get paid during a leave of absence?

 It's important to note that even though these situations are protected by federal laws, there is no rule that states companies must pay employees during any kind of leave of absence.
 It is completely up to the individual employer to choose whether leave will be paid and which will be unpaid.

 How to request a leave of absence from work

 So, you know you need to take a leave of absence, for whatever reason, now how do tell your boss you'll be out of office?

 1. Review the employee handbook

-Understand exactly what your company says about the leave you need to request: paid vs. unpaid, any length stipulations, etc., and any paperwork you may need to provide with your request.
+Understand exactly what your company says about the leave you need to request: paid vs. unpaid, any length stipulations, and any paperwork you may need to provide with your request, etc.

 If your employer does not offer leaves of absence, consider asking to scale down to part-time hours, requesting a flexible schedule, or proposing to work remotely instead of taking a full hiatus.